• Skip to primary navigation

 These scenes are interesting because they’re interactions with consequences, and those consequences are usually what makes the action exciting.

-The U.S. Bureau of Labor Statistics reported that fight choreographers, in general, earned a mean annual salary of $53,560.
+The U.S. Bureau of Labor Statistics reported that fight choreographers generally earned a mean annual salary of $53,560.

 REFERENCE